- Specialist Services

 Adult dogs with hip dysplasia and secondary osteoarthritis that fail to respond to medical management may require salvage hip surgery.
 The principle options are to replace the hip with an artificial one (total hip replacement) or to remove the ball (femoral head removal or excisional arthroplasty).

-Total hip replacement generally results in better limb function compared to femoral head removal and the recovery is much quicker.
-However, there are potential complications with total hip replacement surgery that need to be carefully considered prior to making a decision.
-Small dogs generally make satisfactory progress following femoral head removal, with the result that hip replacement surgery is rarely performed in these cases, but reserved for medium and large breed dogs.
+Total hip replacement generally results in significantly better limb function compared to femoral head removal and the recovery is much quicker.
+However, although uncommon, there are potential complications with total hip replacement surgery that need to be carefully considered prior to making a decision.
+With modern systems total hip replacement can be performed successfully in all sizes of patients.

 X-ray showing femoral head removal X-ray showing total hip replacement